The Blackberries: History

-By 1970, singers Venetta Fields, Sherlie Matthews and Clydie King were in high demand as backing vocalists.
+In 1969, singers Venetta Fields, Sherlie Matthews and Clydie King were in high demand as backing vocalists.
 Fields was previously an Ikette in The Ike & Tina Turner Revue.
 King was previously a Raelette, backing Ray Charles.
 Matthews was a singer-songwriter at Mirwood Records and Motown Records.
 They joined forces and created the Blackberries, which Matthews named after Motown founder Berry Gordy.
+The Los Angeles Times felt the name was "an undignified one for a group of Black women."

 Their single "Somebody Up There" (MW 5020F) was intended to be released on Mowest in June 1972, but was unavailable until Hip-O Select issued a compilation album The Complete Motown Singles, Volume 12A: 1972 in 2013.
-In 1971 the DJ Tom Clay hired them in Los Angeles to record for his hit spoken word record "What the World Needs Now Is Love/Abraham, Martin, and John".
+In 1971, the DJ Tom Clay hired them in Los Angeles to record for his hit spoken word record "What the World Needs Now Is Love/Abraham, Martin, and John".

 In 1972, Steve Marriott of Humble Pie asked Fields to find two other vocalists for an album session.
-Fields chose King and Matthews who were both previously with Raelettes to become the Blackberries.
+Fields chose King and Matthews, who she had already recorded with as the Blackberries.
 They recorded an unreleased Blackberries album with Humble Pie as the backing band.
 Their single "Twist And Shout" was released on A&M Records in 1973.
 The Blackberries also provided backing vocals to the Humble Pie album Eat It (1973).
 When Marriott asked them to tour with Humble Pie, Matthews declined due to personal commitments.
-Matthews chose Billie Barnum as her replacement.
-The Blackberries toured with Humble Pie in 1973.
+Matthews chose Billie Barnum as her replacement, and the Blackberries toured with Humble Pie in 1973.

 Guitarist David Gilmour of Pink Floyd was friends with Humble Pie drummer Jerry Shirley.
 Gilmour asked Shirley if the Pink Floyd could hire the Blackberries for two European concert dates; Marriott reluctantly agreed.
 The Blackberries consisting of Billie Barnum, Venetta Fields and Clydie King toured with Pink Floyd on the Dark Side of the Moon Tour in October 1973.
 By 1974, the Blackberries were Venetta Fields, Billie Barnum, and Carlena Williams.
 They appeared on Humble Pie's 1974 album Thunderbox.
 That year, Pink Floyd's manager invited them to tour with the band.
 Fields and Williams toured with Pink Floyd on their 1974 French Summer Tour and British Winter Tour later that year.
 The duo also sang backing vocals on Pink Floyd's 1975 album Wish You Were Here and performed on their North American Tour promoting the album.

-Fields and King acted as The Oreos, Barbra Streisand's backing singers in the musical film A Star Is Born (1976), and sang on the accompanying soundtrack A Star Is Born.
+Fields and King acted as the Oreos, Barbra Streisand's backing singers in the musical film A Star Is Born (1976), and sang on the accompanying soundtrack A Star Is Born.